 How Much Money and Time Is Involved in Pursuing the Credential?Of course, time and money are always a factor .
 Make sure you do your research and identify all the costs involved in completing the credential.
 For industry certifications, there is usually an exam fee and an application fee.
 In addition, you may want to invest in preparation courses or materials.
 Ask how much time credential holders typically take to study and prepare for the exam.

 Do your research before you make a decision.
 Certifications are rigorous and, although frequently very valuable, they will make a dent in your time.
 Consider your other commitments and make sure your schedule will permit you to make the effort required to successfully complete the certification process.

 Still not sure if you’re ready?
-Try our online tool Which Certification is Right for Me? on download this handy credential checklist to help you make your decision.
+Download this handy credential checklist to help you make your decision.

 For more information on ATD Certifications.